When Survival Demands a Shift

 Around the same time, I started noticing increased unwanted activity in the house — the kind that signals it's time to reset everything.
 That alone was enough to trigger a full-scale deep clean.

-Not surface clening.
+Not surface cleaning.

 Not wiping around objects.